 Indeed, solar energy has such a wide array of applications that there is more than one way to take advantage of the technology.
 You may think that solar energy is limited to providing electrical power to your home, and it does that quite well.
-Indeed, it makes an excellent solution for homes that sit off of the electrical grid: maintaining your independence and ensuring that you always have the electricity you need.
+Solar makes an excellent solution for homes that sit off the electrical grid: maintaining your independence and ensuring that you always have the electricity you need.
 But it goes beyond that.
-The more you understand about the different ways to take advantage of solar energy, the more you’ll see of the potential.
+The more you understand the different ways to take advantage of solar energy, the more you’ll see of the potential.
 We’ve listed three of the most popular methods below.

 1. Solar Electricity

 The largest and most popular option for solar energy is electricity to power your home.
 Solar panels are becoming more affordable by the day.
 Aided by discounts and rebates from the government, you can get the panels set up quickly.
 In most cases, they can be installed on the roof or a similar spot where they won’t take up too much space.
-They’re easy to maintain and have few moving parts, so there’s very little chance of a breakdown.
-Most solar panels last from 20–25 years before needing replacement, and because we live in sunny California, there’s little risk of problems with the weather.
+They’re easy to maintain and have few moving parts, so there’s little chance of a breakdown.
+Most solar panels last from 20–25 years before needing replacement, and because we live in sunny California, there’s limited risk of problems with the weather.

-In exchange, they can provide you with enough electricity to power your home, and you may even generate surplus electricity which you can sell back to the civic electric gird.
+In exchange, solar panels can provide you with enough electricity to power your home, and you may even generate surplus electricity which you can sell back to the civic electric gird.
 Solar electricity comes from the infinitely renewable resource of the sun, which means you’re reducing your carbon footprint and helping out the environment by installing solar electricity.

 2. Solar Water Heaters